Department of Public Affairs and Administration

 - Required and Elective Courses in an Option Area: 24 units

 - Capstone Course: 4 units

-The Master of Public Administration program requires completion of 48 quarter units, distributed among core courses; required and elective courses in an option area; and the graduate synthesis or the departmental or university thesis.
+The MPA program requires completion of 48 quarter units, distributed among core courses; required and elective courses in an option area; and the graduate synthesis or the departmental or university thesis.
 Of these, at least 35 units must be completed in residence at CSUEB (transfer units are limited to 13 quarter units); at least 24 units must be in courses in the 6000 series.
 No course numbered 1000 to 2999 (or equivalent if taken elsewhere) may be used as part of the 48-unit graduate degree program.